melonproject-archive/documentation/chapters/asset.md

 # Assets

-A Fund is a structure which holds assets and seeks to fairly distribute ownership of the collective value of the assets.

 Assets are the underlying constituent members of a Melon Fund.
-Assets are exclusively Tokens on the Ethereum blockchain implementing the ERC20 standard token interface.
+Assets are exclusively Tokens on the Ethereum blockchain implementing the ERC20 or ERC223 standard token interfaces.

-The Technical Council determines the Asset universe for Melon Funds in that it periodically analyzes the eligibility for tokens given their exchange membership, liquidity and underlying use.
+The Technical Council determines the asset universe through the [asset registrar](https://github.com/melonproject/documentation/blob/first-draft/chapters/asset_registrar.md) for Melon Funds in that it periodically analyzes the eligibility for tokens given their exchange membership, liquidity and underlying use.

-When an asset

-address breakIn; // Break in contract on destination chain address breakOut; // Break out contract on this chain; A way to leave bytes32 chainId; // On which chain this asset resides uint decimal; // Decimal, order of magnitude of precision, of the Asset as in ERC223 token standard bool exists; // Is this asset registered string ipfsHash; // Same as url but for ipfs bytes32 name; // Human-readable name of the Asset as in ERC223 token standard uint price; // Price of asset quoted against `QUOTE_ASSET` * 10 ** decimals bytes8 symbol; // Human-readable symbol of the Asset as in ERC223 token standard uint timestamp; // Timestamp of last price update of this asset string url; // URL for additional information of Asset

-Note: ETH is not an ERC20
+## Fund is an Asset

-GAS
+A Fund is basically an ERC223 compliant asset with super powers.
+It is a structure which holds assets and seeks to fairly distribute ownership of the collective value of the assets.
+Since fund is also an asset, a fund can hold different fund shares as it's holdings just like any other normal asset.

+Fund keeps track of all the assets it holds using a variable called ownedAssets.

+## Fund Assets limit

+Due to gas constraints of Ethereum network, there is a limit on the number of assets a fund can hold.
+This is calculated by performing gas price analysis and basically make sure no function exceeds the gas limit.